Difference Between A Sequence And A Series

 2. Practice Identifying Types of Sequences and Series: Learn to quickly recognize arithmetic, geometric, and harmonic sequences and series.
 This will help you choose the appropriate formulas and tests for analyzing their behavior.
 Look for constant differences (arithmetic) or constant ratios (geometric) between consecutive terms.

 3. Understand the Divergence Test Thoroughly: While simple, the Divergence Test is a powerful first step.
 Always check if the terms of the sequence approach zero.
 If they don't, you've immediately determined that the series diverges.
-However, never conclude convergence solely based on the terms approaching zero; further tests are needed.
+Even so, never conclude convergence solely based on the terms approaching zero; further tests are needed.

 6. Use Partial Sums to Visualize Convergence: For series that converge, calculating and plotting the partial sums can provide valuable intuition.
 You can observe how the partial sums approach the limit, giving you a visual representation of convergence.
 This can also help you estimate the rate of convergence.